mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 The `html` function returns the escaped version of its string argument that is suitable for HTML output.

+The `urlquery` function returns the escaped version of its string argument that is suitable for using in a URL query.

 The `js` function returns the escaped version of its string argument that is suitable for JavaScript code output.